Urmilshah992/Solidity-language/README.md

 ## About the Project

-### "Hello, World".
-I have started my new journey with the solidity language in the last month.
-I am making this rapo for my refernce as well as my fellow enthusist.
+### "Hello, World"!
+I've embarked on a new journey with the Solidity language just last month.
+I'm crafting this repository for both my reference and fellow enthusiasts.

 ## Getting Started